Messages (Apple): visionOS version

-Launched on the Apple Vision Pro on February 2, 2024, the Vision Pro comes with the Messages app pre-installed, allowing users on visionOS to send and receive messages, emojis, stickers, and media with the iMessage protocol, just as they can on iOS or macOS.
+Launched on the Apple Vision Pro on February 2, 2024, the Vision Pro comes with the Messages app pre-installed, allowing users on visionOS to send and receive messages, emojis, stickers, and media with the iMessage protocol, just as they can do on iOS or macOS.
 Users can create messages with their voice, a virtual keyboard, or a Bluetooth connected keyboard.

 macOS version

 Messages was announced for OS X as a beta application on February 16, 2012 for Macs running Mac OS X 10.7 "Lion".
 The stable release of Messages was released on July 25, 2012 with OS X Mountain Lion, replacing iChat.
 In addition to supporting Apple's new iMessage protocol, Messages retained its support for AIM, Yahoo Messenger, Google Talk and Jabber.

 Messages uses the newly added Notification Center to notify the user of incoming messages.
 The introduction of a new Share button in applications like Safari, Finder and Preview gave users the ability to share links to webpages, photos, and files.
 Messages also supported dragging and dropping files and photos for sharing.
 It also supports video calling through Apple's FaceTime and the third-party IM services it supports.

 With the release of OS X Mountain Lion 10.8.2, Messages gained the ability to send and receive iMessages using an iPhone phone number.

 OS X Mavericks added the ability to respond to messages from the Notification Center.

 OS X Mavericks 10.9.2 added the option to block users in iMessage.

 Messages received a major redesign in OS X Yosemite, following the flat design aesthetic.
 As a part of the new Continuity feature, users can send and receive SMS and MMS messages through paired iPhones running iOS 8 or later.

 OS X El Capitan added multi-touch gestures to the app that allows a user to delete or mark emails or conversations by swiping a finger on a multi-touch device, such as a trackpad.
 OS X also analyzes the contents of individual emails in Mail and uses the gathered information in other applications, such as Calendar.
 For example, an invitation in Mail can automatically be added as a Calendar event.

 The Messages app gained a few new features in MacOS Sierra.
-Aesthetic effects are introducedto messages, such as three times bigger emojis and click back with hearts or thumbs-up on a message bubble.
+Aesthetic effects are introduced to messages, such as three times bigger emojis and click back with hearts or thumbs-up on a message bubble.
 The ability to play YouTube videos and preview links in a conversation was introduced.
 Users can view interactive content added to iMessage in iOS 10.
 The app also allows you to turn on or off read receipts on a conversation by conversation basis.